Erik-joh/Plain-News/README.md

 * HTML
 * CSS

+## Functionality
+* Scrollable newsfeed
+* Sort articles by specific author
+* Getting a list of all authors

 ## Installation
 * Clone this repo to your computer
 * start a php server in the location of this repo